Criminal Law

 Overturning a Wrongful Conviction Based on Witness Misidentification

-Eyewitness misidentification may be a basis for overturning a wrongful conviction in some circumstances.
+Eyewitness misidentification may be a basis for overturning a wrongful conviction in some circumstances when innocent people are in prison.
 This is particularly true if:

 - There was little other evidence in support of the conviction